 - leaving the scientists equipment at their present value.

 - giving the scientists access to infrastructure facilities such as workshops and computer time, etc..

 - entrusting scientists with know-how of materials and control techniques and providing materials and samples.

 - allowing Max Planck Institutes and newly established companies to perform joint research and work on projects.

 - arranging consultant and cooperation contracts for scientists (via Max Planck Innovation) in the new company.

 - having shares in the newly founded company for limited periods instead of making one-time payments for licenses.

-Up until now 90 companies stemming from Max Planck Institutes have been spun off, the majority being in the biomedical field.
+Up until now over 120 companies stemming from Max Planck Institutes have been spun off, the majority being in the biomedical field.
 Preparations are underway for further spin-off companies.